mwluGIT/DataSci-Capstone/README.md

 # DataSci-Capstone
-This repository culminates a PowerPoint presentation, applying many of the skills learned in the IBM Data Science Professional Certificate offered through Coursera.
-The process begins with the collection of data using web scraping and database querying.
-Data is cleaned and visualizations are generated in Python using the "matplotlib" and "seaborn" packages.
-Visualizations are used to help find trends and reinforce the points made.
-Multiple Machine Learning models are trained and tested against each other to reveal which models operated most effectively.
+This repository culminates in a slideshow presentation, applying many of the skills learned in the IBM Data Science Professional Certificate offered through Coursera.

+The slideshow is very wordy, as per the instructions for the assignment.

+The slideshow is very thorough and recaps the entire process: from data collection (web scraping and DB querying), to wrangling/cleaning, generatiing visuals using Seaborn and Matplotlib, to training and testing machine learning models, to drawing some data-driven recommendations for stakeholders.

-Leading up to the actual presentation are multiple Jupyter notebooks, showing the code that gathered, cleaned, and analyzed the data.
+Leading up to the actual presentation are multiple Jupyter notebooks, documenting the process.